NikolasEnt/NikolasEnt.github.io/resume.md

 __08/2017 - present__ __Computer Vision R&D__ _Constanta_

 Responsibilities:
-* Apply computer vision and deep learning for video analysis of sport events
+* Develop and apply computer vision and deep learning algorithms for real time video analysis of sport events
 * Computer vision programming in Python

 __10/2015 - 07/2017__ __Junior Researcher__ _Department of Strength, Survivability and Safety of Machines, Mechanical Engineering Research Institute of the Russian Academy of Sciences named after A.A.Blagonravov_